xzf0587/teams-toolkit-app-without-graph-mock/README.md

 ## Running Steps
 1. Use VSCode to open this project.
-1. Install Teams Toolkit extension in VSCode extension.
+1. Install Teams Toolkit extension in VSCode extension if it is not installed.
 1. Click `F5` to launch the local debug.
 (Select Debug (Edge) option.
-It will be default option)
+It will be the default option)
    <br>
    It requires a M365 account to login and create a teams app and an aad app.
 1. Install the Teams app in popup Edge window.